LouisOuellet/ftp-to-smb/README.md

 ## Changelog

+ - Added a configuration file creator/editor
+ - Added a uninstall routine
  - Added support for FTPS transfer
  - A timeout was added to both mount command to prevent the script from getting stuck if an error occur during mounting.
  - Fixed the service file to be more dynamic.
 Specially when running multiple instances of the script.